Citroen C5 Aircross review - Engines, performance and drive

 In this review

-- 1Citroen C5 Aircross reviewThe Citroen C5 Aircross SUV brings concept car design and cushioned comfort to a hotly contested market segment
+- 1Citroen C5 Aircross reviewThe Citroen C5 Aircross SUV brings distinctive design and cushioned comfort to a hotly contested market segment

-- 2Engines, performance and drive - currently readingFrugal yet powerful petrol and diesel engines are slightly let down by the softly-sprung suspension
+- 2Engines, performance and drive - currently readingPetrol, diesel and plug-in hybrid engines are frugal yet powerful, although the C5 Aircross is slightly let down by the softly-sprung suspension

-- 3MPG, CO2 and Running CostsSmaller petrol and diesel engines offer a competitive blend of fuel efficiency and performance
+- 3MPG, CO2 and Running CostsSmaller petrol and diesel engines offer a competitive blend of fuel efficiency and performance, while the plug-in hybrid model could tempt company car drivers

-- 5Practicality, comfort and boot spaceSeven seats aren’t an option, but space for passengers and luggage is boosted as a result
+- 5Practicality, comfort and boot spaceSeven seats for the C5 Aircross aren’t an option, but space for passengers and luggage is boosted as a result

-- 6Reliability and SafetyReliability is still TBC, but the Aircross is built on an established platform
+- 6Reliability and SafetyThe C5 Aircross is built on an established platform which bodes well for reliability